-If a student has ten days unauthorised absence in a 12-month period (not including any days of isolation as a result of covid-19), parents will be invited to attend a formal school attendance review meeting (SARM) where clear actions will be agreed and expectations about attendance including legal consequences of further absence will be discussed.
-Following this, if the student has one further unauthorised absence, the process will be escalated and a formal warning notice (ELIT1) will be issued.
+If a student has five days unauthorised absence in a 12-month period parents will be invited to attend a formal school attendance review meeting (SARM) where clear actions will be agreed and expectations about attendance including legal consequences of further absence will be discussed.
+Following this, if the student has one further unauthorised absence, the process will be escalated, and a formal warning notice (ELIT1) will be issued.
 The school will continue to use its discretion to determine if any absence after this time is authorised or unauthorised.

 The student's attendance will then be closely monitored for a period of 10 school weeks.
-If at any point in this period, the student accumulates 10 further unauthorised absences (5 school days) a Family Information Sheet may be completed by the EWO and sent to Birmingham City Council's Court section.
+If at any point in this period, the student accumulates further unauthorised absences a Family Information Sheet may be completed by the EWO and sent to Birmingham City Council's Court section.